fcasaloti/omdb-api-react/README.md

 # Using this application

+You can access the application accessing https://fcasaloti.github.io/omdb-api-react/.

-To use this application you need to execute "npm install" and then "npm start".
+If you want to access it locally, you need to execute "npm install" and then "npm start".

 This application uses: